-Robin Urton has been painting for over 20 years.
-She credits dreams for leading her on a path to creating art, starting with journaling about her dreams, then painting them.
-Eventually this grew into the practice of dreaming while she paints, preferring to leave the process open to whatever appears out of suggested patterns and textures in the paint.
-Frequent themes include birds, trees, botanicals, women and dreaming Buddhas.
+I’ve been painting for over 25 years, and have an MFA from Cranbrook Academy of Art.
+I credit my dreams for leading me on a path to creating art, starting with journaling about my dreams, then painting them.
+Eventually this grew into the practice of dreaming while I paint, preferring to leave the process open to whatever appears out of suggested patterns and textures in the paint.
+Frequent themes include birds, trees, flowers, women and dreaming Buddhas.

 Regarding my jewelry, I am gratified by the idea of functionality, and that people can wear my art!
 These days I often start a painting thinking about how the images might translate into jewelry.
 I invented a process in which I create transparent images of my artwork so that I have silver or gold-leaf behind the images.
 The metallic leaf gives the images a shimmering glow, and the convex glass makes them very dimensional.
 Though there is a photographic reproduction process involved, each piece is created by hand, involving the photo transfer, metallic leaf application, and sealing with resin.
 I offer both simple and vintage setting pendants… and earrings based on the same designs.

 I currently make my home in Ridgefield, WA.
 From March through December, I retail my artwork directly through Portland Saturday Market.
 Please visit my stores page to see if there is a store or gallery that sells my jewelry in your area.